prakashlab/octopi-driver-board/ODSv1.0.0-PP-T41/README.md

 - 0 Ohm resistor pads to choose whether 12 V power is taken from the 12 V DC barrel jack or from a Pufferfish Power Board
 - A 220 uF bulk capacitor on the 12 V power supply input

-This plane has the following mechanical stacking specifications:

-- This plane must be placed at the bottom of the driver stack.
-- The top face of the board requires a between-board separation of 15 mm from the plane above it.
-- The bottom face of the board requires a separation of 75 mm from the surface on which this plane is placed, to allow sufficient clearance for the Jetson Nano Developer Kit and a cooling fan which may be placed on its heatsink.

 This plane has the following external connectors: